Federal Reporting Requirement

 48-Hour Incident Reporting

-Under the SAFER SKIES Act, every counter-drone incident must be reported to the Department of Justice and the Department of Homeland Security within 48 hours.
-Here is what your agency needs to know.
+Under the SAFER SKIES Act and the DOJ–DHS Interim Final Rule (§124.13), every mitigation action must be reported to the Department of Justice and the Department of Homeland Security within 48 hours.
+The IFR adds consolidated, recurring-venue, and persistent-protection report formats.

 THE REQUIREMENT